takeshixx/sstp-tools/README.md

   * SSTP_MSG_ECHO_REQUEST
   * SSTP_MSG_ECHO_RESPONSE

-#### sstp-negotiation.py Test Script
+#### sstp-negotiation.py

-This script executes three steps in order to establish the SSTP layer:
+This is a test script that executes three steps in order to establish the SSTP layer:
   * Creating of a SSL socket
   * HTTP layer negotiation
   * SSTP layer negotiation